+A group of inventory sites scores highly for 'history' (scoring at least 3/5 under this criterion) for their extant and visible archaeological or historical features or proven buried archaeology, as recorded in the Historic England or Leicestershire Historic Environment Records (HER) databases.
 The features for which the identified sites have been selected and notified are listed in the environmental inventory (Appendix 5).
 The map (figure 15) shows their locations.
 Inclusion in the Neighbourhood Plan records them so that they can be afforded protection (at the appropriate level) when affected by new development.
 This policy is in conformity with NPPF paragraphs 190 and 197.

-POLICY ENV 5: PROTECTION OF SITES OF HISTORIC ENVIRONMENTAL SIGNIFICANCE - The sites mapped (figure 15) and detailed in Appendix 5 have been identified as being of local significance for their natural environmental features.
-They are historically important in their own right and are locally valued.
+POLICY ENV 5: PROTECTION OF SITES OF HISTORIC ENVIRONMENTAL SIGNIFICANCE -

+The following sites mapped (figure 15) are not already statutorily protected but have been identified as being of local significance for their historical environmental features.
+They are historically important in their own right and locally valued.